Deep linking to in-app content

 In order to use UTM tags in deep links to your app, your app must have the relevant Google Analytics SDK integrated and correctly configured to handle deep links.
 Check with your developers if you’re unsure about this.

 Once the Analytics SDK is integrated and configured, UTM tags can be used with deep links in Braze campaigns.
 To set up UTM tags for your campaign, simply include the necessary UTM tags in the destination URL or deep links.
-The examples below show how to use UTM tags in push notifications, News Feed cards and in-app messages.
+The following examples show how to use UTM tags in push notifications and in-app messages.

 To include UTM tags in your deep links for push notifications, simply set the on click behavior of the push message to be a deep link, write the deep link address and include the desired UTM tags in the following fashion:

-Similarly to push notifications and news feed cards, you can include UTM tags in the deep links included within your in-app messages.
+You can include UTM tags in the deep links included within your in-app messages using the following.